 This equipment may be rated for climatic classes 0, 1, 2, 3, 4, 5, 6, 7, or 8.
 The table below provides additional information on the specific temperature, relative humidity, and moisture content acceptable under these climatic classes.
-However Sections 5.1 & 5.2 of this manual provide additional information on required environment for optimal performance of the dispenser.
-Please make sure the dispenser is installed and operated in conditions described in Sections 4.1 and 4.4.
-Reference dispenser nameplate label to identify climatic class.
+Please make sure the dispenser is placed and operated in conditions described in Section 4.3.
+Reference dispenser nameplate label to identify climatic class, if applicable.